robotlovesyou/rexx-tangle-gnome-rescue/README.md

 # TO DO

+* Add a fade between the menu screens
+* Switch to using file scenes instead of packed scenes
 * Gnomes need better abandonment detection.
 * Gnomes may need better idle behaviour.
 * Idling gnomes should switch to wander after a time.